-Dealer-related Information in North DakotaPage OverviewThe North Dakota Department of Transportation (NDDOT) serves as your best authority for gathering dealer information.
-You can call NDDOT at (701) 328-2600 and be assured of receiving a real voice to either answer your question or direct you to the proper person.
-Or for a list of current laws jump on to NDDOT's website.
+Dealer-related Information in North DakotaPage OverviewThe North Dakota Department of Transportation (DOT) serves as your best authority for gathering dealer information.
+You can call ND DOT at (701) 328-2600 and be assured of receiving a real voice to either answer your question or direct you to the proper person.
+Or, jump on to the North Dakota DOT website

 If you sell used vehicles, refrain from even entertaining the idea of altering the odometer.
-If you get nabbed you could lose your dealership license and be charged with a Class C felony.
+If you get nabbed, you could lose your dealership license and be charged with a Class C felony.